huangli712/iQIST/docs/src/ch04/out_kmat.md

 **Introduction**

-The *solver.kmat.dat* is used to store the orbital-dependent kinetic energy data (Here we use the expectation value of the perturbation expansion order $$\langle k \rangle$$ to represent the kinetic energy).
+The *solver.kmat.dat* is used to store the orbital-dependent kinetic energy data (Here we use the expectation value of the perturbation expansion order ``\langle k \rangle`` to represent the kinetic energy).
 It will be output by the quantum impurity solvers when they are **shut down**.

 !!! note